-Earlier this week, Pixel and Nexus received the Android 8.1 Oreo, and yesterday it was the time for Android Wear.
-During October this year, Google said that LG Watch Sport will receive a beta program.
+Earlier this week, Pixel and Nexus received Android 8.1 Oreo, and yesterday it was the time for Android Wear.
+In October this year, Google said that LG Watch Sport would receive a beta program.
 The wearable has now become one of the first devices to receive the Android Wear Update, Oreo.

-Oreo is not packing any redesign for wearables but it does have quite a few new tricks under its sleeves which are useful and convenient for users.
-To start with, you get a “Touch Lock” in Settings for disabling touch-to-wake which is to come in handy under wet conditions, as stated by Google.
+Oreo is not packing any redesign for wearables, but it does have quite a few new tricks under its sleeves that are useful and convenient for users.
+To start with, you get a “Touch Lock” in Settings for disabling touch-to-wake, which comes in handy under wet conditions, as stated by Google.

 The entire Oreo update offers notification channels for the apps that should have more granular user controls.
 In addition, the wear has been made available in 7 new countries and languages: Belgium (Dutch), Czech Republic (Czech), El Salvador (Spanish), Honduras (Spanish), Nigeria (English), Paraguay (Spanish), and Portugal (Portuguese).

-There have been several reports already for LG Watch Sport to have received the latest Android Update.
+Several reports have already been for LG Watch Sport to have received the latest Android Update.